 - Is this relationship healthy for me?

-- What are the next steps I have to take to accomplish my goal?
+- Do I know what the next steps I have to take to accomplish my goal are?

 - Ten things I love to do (Read them and examine… Are you doing them?)